 Ideally, enterprises should integrate content management capabilities with the systems their people work in every day.
-That should include all the heavy hitters such as Salesforce, major ERP systems, and productivity suites such as Microsoft Office 365 and Microsoft Teams.
+That should include all the heavy hitters such as Salesforce, major ERP systems, and productivity suites such as Microsoft Office 365 and Microsoft Teams[®].
 It's the only way to ensure that sales and service teams can see the whole picture when it comes to their customers and the products they support across the entire enterprise.

 Today's sales professionals work in multiple ways, requiring personalized methods of managing critical documents, accessing supporting information, and sharing that information with stakeholders and customers.
 And that means that document repositories with only rudimentary connections to business applications often can't keep up.
-"Improving governance-getting arms around all the information across the organization-and giving, for example, the sales organization a place to capture, access, and manage information from one spot are vitally important," Van Cromvoirt says.
+"Improving information governance to decrease costly risks means getting your arms around all the relevant content from across the organization.
+Giving, for example, the sales organization a place to capture, access, and manage information from one spot enables the business to make smarter and faster decisions," Van Cromvoirt says.